wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

    - Provide function arguments to `setArguments`.
 You can retrieve these in your `Function` `execute` method through `FunctionContext.getArguments`.
    - Define a custom `ResultCollector`
 3. Call the `Execution` object to `execute` method to run the function.
-4. If the function returns results, call `getResult` from the results collector returned from `execute`and code your application to do whatever it needs to do with the results. **Note:** For high availability, you must call the `getResult` method.
+4. If the function returns results, call `getResult` from the results collector returned from `execute`and code your application to do whatever it needs to do with the results. **注意:** For high availability, you must call the `getResult` method.

 Example of running the function - for executing members: